-Homemade Buttermilk Biscuits are flaky on the outside, yet fluffy and buttery on the inside.
+Homemade buttermilk biscuits are flaky on the outside, yet fluffy and buttery on the inside.
 This easy biscuit recipe is amazing served warm alongside your favorite dinner, or as part of a classic biscuits and gravy breakfast!
-There are several tricks to achieving perfect biscuits that are tall and flaky as opposed to tough and dense, and I’m going to cover them all along with step-by-step photos of how to make biscuits.
+There are several tricks to achieving perfect results that are tall and flaky as opposed to tough and dense, and I’m going to cover them all along with step-by-step photos.

 It took me a few tries to get the hang of making biscuits from scratch.
 My first few attempts were tasty, but the sides were basically flat.
 I didn’t understand why I wasn’t seeing those fluffy layers.

 As is often the case with baking, it was all a matter of technique.
 I was so used to yeast breads, which involve handling the dough quite a bit.
 Homemade biscuits are the opposite.

 To summarize: too much handling = dense results.
 When it comes to getting those perfect, mile-high biscuits, less is definitely more.

 Here’s a step-by-step tutorial for buttermilk biscuits, along with my top tips.